atantos/TextAssociations.jl/docs/src/index.md

 CurrentModule = TextAssociations
 ```

-_A comprehensive Julia package for word association analysis and collocation extraction_
+_A Julia package for word association measures, collocation analysis and descriptive statistics across text and corpus levels._

 ## Overview

-TextAssociations.jl provides a powerful and efficient framework for computing word association metrics and performing corpus-level collocation analysis.
-With over 50 implemented association measures, this package serves researchers in computational linguistics, corpus linguistics, natural language processing, and digital humanities.
+`TextAssociations.jl` is a comprehensive framework for computing word association metrics, performing collocation analysis, and producing a wide range of descriptive statistical indices at both the text and corpus levels.
+With 47 implemented association measures, it is designed to support research in computational linguistics, corpus linguistics, natural language processing, and the digital humanities.

-!!! note "Package Highlights" - **50+ association metrics** including PMI, LogDice, LLR, and many more - **Efficient processing** with lazy evaluation and caching - **Corpus analysis** at scale with streaming and parallel processing - **Multilingual support** including proper Unicode and diacritic handling - **Advanced features** like temporal analysis and collocation networks
+!!! tip **Package Highlights**

+- 47 association metrics across statistical, information-theoretic, similarity and epidemiological families — including PMI, LogDice, LLR, Chi-square, Odds Ratio, Lexical Gravity, and many more
+- **Efficient processing** of large corpora with lazy evaluation and caching
+- **Corpus analysis** at scale via batch and streaming modes, with optional parallelism
+- **Multilingual support** with proper Unicode handling and diacritic normalization

+- **Advanced features**:
+  - Temporal association analysis and trend detection
+  - Subcorpus comparisons with effect sizes and statistical testing
+  - Collocation network construction and export (e.g., to Gephi)
+  - KWIC concordances for contextual exploration
+  - Keyword extraction (currently TF-IDF, with RAKE and TextRank planned)

 ## Quick Start

+After installation, you can immediately begin analyzing text and exploring collocations with just a few lines of code.
+The example below demonstrates how to create a contingency table for a target word, compute multiple association measures, and display the top collocates.

+For a step-by-step explanation of what happens in each stage and detailed guidance on how to use the package effectively, see the Tutorial section of this documentation.

 ```@example quickstart
 using TextAssociations